aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 #### AWS S3 Console

 ##### Prep
-- Git the content via a Git command or download
+- Get the content via a Git command or download

 **Via Download**